NSX-V vs NSX-T: why should I upgrade?

 Greater precision, more granularity – the result is consistent visibility of traffic across all platforms, sites, apps and clouds.

+How we can help VMware's NSX-T is a powerful tool that makes it easier than ever to deploy network services.
+But it needs to be designed, deployed and configured correctly to ensure business continuity and cost savings.
 Cloud technologies are niche – and virtualised networking is a niche within that niche.
 Whatever their talents, your team may find the complexities of NSX-T hard to handle – which could create problems down the line.

 That's where we come in.